 Our suggested serving sizes vary among our tinctures.
-One "dropperful" amounts to roughly 25-30 drops.
-Two dropperfuls roughly equal 1 ml.
-At two dropperfuls (1ml) / serving, a 2oz bottle comes to about 60 servings.
+One "dropperful" (one squeeze of the rubber dropper top) amounts to roughly 25-30 drops.
+One dropperful roughly equals 1 ml.
+At two dropperfuls (2ml) / serving, a 2oz bottle comes to about 30 servings.

-If you take your tinctures on the high end of our suggested use (3-4 dropperfuls/day), a 2oz bottle will likely be sufficient for a 1-month supply.
+If you take our tinctures daily at the recommended dosage, a 2oz bottle will likely be sufficient for a 1-month supply.

 As always, we recommend a dosage that resonates with you.
 Experiment with dosage, working your way up from a low dosage, listening to your body to find the pocket!

 Haiku, and other small format poetry has been a trusted ally and traveling companion on my journey exploring herbalism, mycology and ecology for some years now.
 For a while, I didn’t try to make sense of it, I was just grateful for the company.

 But recently, it’s dawned on me.